Yorkdale Shopping Centre: 2000s

 In 2005, a expansion on the former site of its Eaton's department store increased the size of Yorkdale to 1,404,646 ft2, and increased the number of stores from about 210 to 260.
 A highlight of this expansion was the construction of a 60 ft high glass atrium running 300 ft in length, which hangs from an exterior support structure.
 The expansion added Old Navy, Zara, H&M, and Home Outfitters as sub-anchors.
 This gave Yorkdale the title of the third-largest shopping mall in Ontario after sister mall Square One Shopping Centre in Mississauga and Cadillac Fairview's Toronto Eaton Centre in downtown Toronto, ahead of Scarborough Town Centre in terms of retail floor space.

 The renovation project continued into 2006 and 2007.
 This renovation matched the earlier sections of the mall to the style of the 2005 expansion.
-Key elements of this project included new public washrooms, the opening of a Moxies Grill & Bar restaurant, and new sliding automatic doors at all entrances.
+Key elements of this project included new public washrooms, the opening of a Moxies Grill & Bar restaurant (this location closed in January 2026), and new sliding automatic doors at all entrances.
 An advertising campaign, branded as "Change It Up!" was launched in conjunction with the renovation and redevelopment, winning a MAXI Award from the International Council of Shopping Centers (ICSC) in 2007.

 Expansion continued in the second half of the decade.
 In April 2008, Yorkdale opened a Michael Kors store.
 Later additions included Armani Exchange, Crate & Barrel, BOSS, and a Tiffany & Co.